OEE vs. OPE (TEEP) – Which Should Manufacturers Calculate?

 All the caveats about OEE also apply to OPE; however, OPE offers some additional benefits as a calculation to manufacturers that are accurately collecting and analyzing things like planned downtime and other manual processes.
 It simply provides some additional context.

-Truthfully, there is nothing wrong with choosing to believe in OEE or OPE as gospel, or choosing to completely ignore these metrics.
+Truthfully, there is nothing wrong with choosing to believe in OEE vs. OPE as gospel, or choosing to completely ignore these metrics.
 I’ve heard manufacturers on both sides of the fence make a good case.

 Ultimately, it is about the visibility on their factory floor that a manufacturer has that determines how helpful either metric will or won’t be.